 What are Side Tracks?

-Most shades are made slightly smaller than the actual window size so that the sides don’t scrape against the while when they go up and down while in operation.
+Most privacy shades are made slightly smaller than the actual window size so that the sides don’t scrape against the while when they go up and down while in operation.
 This inevitably leaves a gap that lets in enough light and draught to make you uncomfortable.

 Sidetracks are L-shaped plastic structure that settles into the gap between the window and the shades, to seal off the gap so that no light can escape through the gap.